AxaFrance/react-toolkit/README.md

   - Components are stateless by default
   - Some Higher Order Components (HOC) are stateful but feel free to use the stateless one if it fits your use case
   - [React documentation](https://axaguildev.github.io?target=react_toolkit_design)

+## List of supported browsers

+Here is the list of browsers we tested this toolkit on:

+- Chrome 84+
+- Firefox 79+
+- Microsoft Edge 85+
+- Internet Explorer 11
+- Safari 13.1+
+- Opera 71+

 ## Contribute